SdgJlbl/sdgjlbl.github.io/index.md

 [talks](/talks.html) section for details.
 I'm also an [open source](/open-source.html) contributor.

 I'm currently based in Poitiers, France.
-In my free time, I practice horseback archery at international level.